![]() |

 mode" (Choose this by pressing F8 just before your machine starts

-Windows during rebooting), install MyODBC
+Windows during rebooting), install MyODBC, and reboot to normal

 mode.

-on the Windows machine.
+MyODBC on the Windows machine.

-command.
-See section GRANT
+GRANT command.
+See section GRANT.

 Notice that there are other configuration options on the screen of MySQL (trace, don't prompt on connect, etc) that you can try if you run into problems.